AlexDs20/BATS-R-US-Analysis/README.md

 help batsUni.plot
 ```

-## List-form class: bats
+## Non-Uniform grid class: bats
-The only thing this class can do is read a cdf file, calculate a bunch of physical quantities (see table below) and create a batsUni object (see below).
+The only thing this class can do is read a *cdf* file, calculate a bunch of physical quantities (see table below) and create a *batsUni* object (see below).
 No plot or anything else is provided for this class (because I don't know how to
 nicely handle the leaves of the adaptive grid so that plots could easily be made).